Victorian brass umbrella stand / walking stick stand, after restoration

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
 Everything was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+It’s important to remember that furniture production perceptions varied by country, and each style had its unique character in different nations.
+This is especially important when searching for a luxurious antique suitable for your interior.

-The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+The key aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details